textkernel/oneui/CONTRIBUTING.md

 Every component should come with a detailed [prop types](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes) definition.
 Go for the highest level of specificity that makes sense.
 For example, don't just use `PropTypes.object` when you can use `PropTypes.shape`.

-#### Required / Default Props
+#### Required / Default Values

 Make sure to consider which props are required.
-Those that are not required should come with a default value in the component `defaultProps` definition.
+Those that are not required should come with a default value in the `defaultValues` definition.

 #### Use of Props and `...rest`